mbzuai-oryx/ClimateGPT/README.md

 The computational resources were provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725, and by the Berzelius resource, provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre.

-This project is partially supported with Google Research Award titled  *"A Climate Change and Sustainability Tailored Arabic LLM"*
+This project is partially supported with Google Research Award titled  *"A Climate Change and Sustainability Tailored Arabic LLM"*.

 ## License
 This repository is licensed under CC BY-NC-SA.
 Please refer to the license terms [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).